Chaowu88/freeflux/docs/source/quickstart.rst

      - 0

 ..
 Note::
-  1. Letters in parenthesis indicates the C atom mapping in reactions.
+  1. The header must start with a '#' symbol.
-  2. ``#`` is required in the header.
+  2. The letters in parenthesis indicates the C atom mapping in reactions.

-The model can then be loaded by:
+Once the model is defined, it can be loaded using the following code:

 .. code-block:: python